 Options in the File menu include printing a plot and exporting a plot as an image.
-Plots can be saved as a PNG, JPG, BMP, or TIF files.
+Plots can be saved as a PNG, JPEG, BMP, EPS or TIFF image files.

 11.2 Configure Menu Option

 The Configure pull-down menu contains the following options: Configure Plot, Load Configuration, Save Configuration, and Maps.